maniospas/pygrank/docs/userguide/basics.md

 In general, graph signals can be constructed with the expression, `pg.to_signal(graph, obj)` that takes as input a graph and some data.
-These data can be in various formats listed below:
+These data can be in various formats listed below.
+These may be more convenient to extract in different applications, whereas a runtime exception is raised if the provided format is invalid.

 | Format                                                    | Description                                                                                                                                                                                        | Example `obj`            |
 |-----------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------|